 Research Design

 As stated previously, the purpose of this study is to explore how mothers of African American children perceive culturally relevant teaching (CRT).
-The study allows the researcher to assess questions such as what do mothers believe are culturally relevant teaching practices and how effective these practices are in advancing their child’s academic performance.
+The study allows the researcher to assess questions such as: What do mothers believe are CRT practices and how effective these practices are in advancing their child’s academic performance?
 Results from this study will also allow the researcher to gain a better understanding of how mothers are involved in the educational experiences of their child since CRT practices emphasize the importance of embedding a child’s home life, interests, and real-world experiences into the classroom (Milner, 2013).
 This study is focused on mothers’ perspectives on teaching and learning.
-Grant and Ray (2016) explain how important it is for schools to develop partnerships with home in order to see an increase in students’ grades.
-Researchers are consistent in emphasizing the importance of bringing student culture to the classroom because a large component of a student’s culture is the lived and learned experiences encountered at home; hence, a mother’s insight into curriculum and teaching practices is critical (Mapp, Carver, Lander, 2017).
+Grant and Ray (2016) explain the importance for schools to develop partnerships with their students’ homes to observe an increase in students’ grades.
+Moreover, researchers consistently emphasize the importance of bringing student culture into the classroom because a large component of a student’s culture is the lived and learned experiences encountered at home; hence, a mother’s insight into curriculum and teaching practices is critical (Mapp, Carver, & Lander, 2017).

-Statistic show that single mothers make up 83% of single-parent households since 2012 (Grant and Ray, 2016).
-According to researchers, 75% of African American and Latino families living in poverty are more likely to have single mothers raising school age children (Grant and Ray, 2016).
-Due to this data, the research study will focus on mothers since they make up the larger population school aged children.
-This study will be qualitative and will employ a phenomenological design, defined as an approach where all participants have experienced the same phenomenon (Creswell, 2009).
-The phenomenon in this study is that all participants are mothers who would have a child or children attending a middle or high school in Boston, Massachusetts.
+Statistics show that since 2012, single mothers make up 83% of single-parent households (Grant & Ray, 2016).
+According to researchers, 75% of African American and Latino families living in poverty are more likely to have single mothers raising school age children (Grant & Ray, 2016).
+Therefore, this research study will focus on mothers since they make up the larger population of parents of aged children.
+This study will be qualitative and will employ a phenomenological design, defined as an approach in which all participants have experienced the same phenomenon (Creswell, 2009).
+The phenomenon in this study is that all participants are mothers with a child or children attending a middle or high school in Boston, Massachusetts.

-In order to have a consistent and transparent phenomenological study, the researcher’s experiences pertaining to culturally relevant teaching will be documented at the beginning of the study.
-By recording the beliefs and feelings regarding the phenomenon being studied, the researcher will attempt to establish an objective outlook while exploring the research topic (Creswell, 2013).
+To ensure that this phenomenological study is both consistent and transparent, the researcher’s experiences pertaining to CRT will be documented at the beginning of the study.
+By recording the researcher’s beliefs and feelings regarding the phenomenon understudy, the researcher will attempt to establish an objective outlook while exploring the research topic (Creswell, 2013).

 The Approval Process